kaushikgopal/RxJava-Android-Samples/README.md

 This example basically sends the page number to a Subject, and the subject handles adding the items.
 Notice the use of `concatMap` and the return of an `Observable<List>` from `_itemsFromNetworkCall`.

+For kicks, I've also included a `PaginationAutoFragment` example, this "auto-paginates" without us requiring to hit a button.
+It should be simple to follow if you got how the previous example works.

 Here are some other fancy implementations (while i enjoyed reading them, i didn't land up using them for my real world app cause personally i don't think it's necessary):

 * [Matthias example of an Rx based pager](https://gist.github.com/mttkay/24881a0ce986f6ec4b4d)